 This year’s college graduates left school with an average of more than $37,000 in student loan debt.
-If you’re in a similar situation—launching your career and your life with significant debt already accumulated—that can make it considerably more difficult to achieve other financial goals, such as purchasing a home or saving for retirement.
+If you’re in a similar situation, launching your career and your life with significant debt can make it considerably more difficult to achieve other financial goals, such as purchasing a home or saving for retirement.

 But even if you leave college owing tens of thousands of dollars in student loans, you don’t have to remain saddled with that debt forever.
-Fortunately, there are feasible strategies for paying off that debt sooner rather than later, so you can move forward with the freedom to reach other financial and life goals.
+Fortunately, there are feasible strategies and student loan debt solutions for paying off that debt sooner rather than later, so you can move forward with the freedom to reach other financial and life goals.

-Consider these four steps for managing—and getting out of—student loan debt.
+Consider these four steps for how to deal with student loans by managing—and getting out of—student loan debt.

 Just because you have a set a monthly payment amount right now doesn’t mean that has to remain the same over the course of your student loan.
 You can often adjust your rate via a flexible repayment option, which may be available through your loan provider or by working through the federal Student Aid website.

 If the standard repayment plan, which requires borrowers to repay a set amount every month for up to 10 years (or longer for consolidation loans), doesn’t work for you, there are a number of other options.
 For instance: